UniMath/agda-unimath/src/elementary-number-theory/monotonic-sequences-natural-numbers.lagda.md

 - {{#concept "strictly decreasing" Disambiguation="sequences of natural numbers" Agda=is-strictly-decreasing-sequence-ℕ}}
   sequences.

-There exist no strictly decreasing sequence of natural numbers and strictly increasing sequences of natural numbers are unbounded.
+There exist no strictly decreasing sequence of natural numbers; strictly increasing sequences of natural numbers are unbounded.

 ## Definitions